cmeury/bread-bucket/README.md

 ## Synology Setup

 Many screenshots taken, will be added in the future here with more instructions.
+Needs environment variables to run:

+* `HTTP_BASIC_AUTH_USERNAME`: username for basic auth
+* 'HTTP_BASIC_AUTH_PASSWORD': password for basic auth
+* `DB_FILE`: absolute path to buckets data file

 ### New Image